-As a City employee, you may have access to confidential information.
+As a City elected official, you may have access to confidential information.
 The City Code prohibits you from disclosing such information for the purpose of promoting your own financial interests or those of another.
 This includes confidential information about City property, government, or affairs.
 Disclosing such information requires proper legal authorization.

-Example: You have information about your City department's position in negotiating a lease for office space in a privately owned building.
+Example: You have information about a fellow City Councilmember's position in negotiating a lease for district office space in a privately owned building.
 You cannot disclose that negotiating position to the realtor for the property owner.